 - 4.81 Each Leader Elephant counter has a Size Rating of '1' and the leader's name printed on it.
 Leader Elephants move like leaders, with a MA of '9' per Orders Phase. - 4.82 Leaders must remain with their elephants throughout the game, even during a rampage.
 If that elephant unit is eliminated, check for a Leader Casualty.
 If the leader is not eliminated, he then becomes a normal leader. - 4.83 A Leader Elephant is a combat unit, albeit a hybrid one.
+However, the Leader Elephant's Type may not be used in Shock Determination when defending with other combat units.
 It may never attack; it does defend normally.
 In addition, cavalry do not have to retreat when a Leader Elephant moves into their ZOC (9.16).
 Leader Elephants have no "screens" and do not exert any ZOC.
 A Leader Elephant always moves using leader movement; it does not accumulate cohesion hits from moving.
 The Leader Elephant may leave enemy ZOCs with its leader (4.71). - 4.84 If the leader is eliminated in combat, roll the die.
-If the die is a 0-6, simply remove the Leader Elephant.
-If the die roll is a 7, 8 or 9 the elephant is so overcome with grief it Rampages; see 9.14.
+If the DR is a 0-6, simply remove the Leader Elephant.
+If the DR is a 7, 8 or 9 the elephant is so overcome with grief it Rampages; see 9.14.